-In terms of the potentials of China market, there are growing demands for imported leather of all kinds for manufacturing and foreign manufactured finished products such as quality footwear and leather fashion handbags.
+In terms of the potential of the Chinese luxury leather goods market, there are growing demands for imported leather of all kinds for manufacturing and foreign manufactured finished products such as quality footwear and leather fashion handbags.
 Imports of leather and finished products rose to US$9.8 billion, growing by 10.7%.

-Currently, a quarter of Chinese customers purchasing fashion leather goods aged from 18 to 24, then followed by the working-classed women aged from 25 to 34( 22%) with higher buyer power on average.
-Some purchase fashion bags and luxury bags to express their fashion taste, as a gift reward and due to the preference of certain brands, designers, quality goods, etc.
+Currently, a quarter of Chinese customers purchase fashion leather goods aged from 18 to 24, followed by working-class women aged from 25 to 34( 22%) with higher purchasing power on average.
+Some purchase fashion bags and luxury bags to express their fashion taste, as a gift reward, and due to the preference of certain brands, designers, quality goods, etc.

-For instance, French classical luxury shoe brand, Roger Vivier, launches new categories and in-trend colors targeting young generations.
+For instance, the French classical luxury shoe brand, Roger Vivier, launched new categories and in-trend colors targeting young generations.
 Roger Vivier collaborates with Chinese celebrities, such as Nana Ouyang, to promote their luxury bags in China targeting their young customers.
-They choose their digital presence on one of the Chinese most-used social media, Weibo, to reach Chinese and who frequently spends their time on social media.
+They choose their digital presence on one of the Chinese most-used social media, Weibo, to reach Chinese who frequently spend their time on social media.

 Although customers aged from 45 to 54 only account for 4% of purchases, half of them still search online before purchasing.
 Meanwhile, they enjoy buying in physical stores as well.
-Thus, Omni-channels would still be your consideration building your presence in China.
+Thus, omni-channels would still be your consideration in building your presence in China.

 Biggest market share: Leather Bag